How Colour Affects Us

 How External Environment Influences Your Body’s Internal Energy

-Yellow Solar Plexus Chakra.
-Happiness, mental activities, a stimulant, nervous and
+Yellow --- Solar Plexus Chakra.
+Happiness, mental activities, a stimulant, nervous and digestive system, pancreas.

-Orange Sacral Chakra.
-Creativity, courage, vitality, sexual energy, reproductive and
+Orange --- Sacral Chakra.
+Creativity, courage, vitality, sexual energy, reproductive and lymphatic system.